Relative tensor products and Koszul duality in monoidal oo-categories: Restricted double infinity -categories of bimodules in a monoidal infinity -category

 defined by the following universal property: \begin{adjustwidth}{1cm}{1cm} For every map of simplicial sets $K \to \Delta^\op$, we have a bijection

-between the set of simplicial maps $K \to \Bmod(\C)^{\circledast}$ over $\Delta^\op$ and the set\footnote{We emphasize that the right hand side is considered as a set by adding the subscript 0} of $\Tens_K^\otimes$-algebras in $\C^\otimes$ over $\Ass$, functorial in $K$. \end{adjustwidth} Functoriality in $K$ implies that a diagram of simplicial sets
+between the set of simplicial maps $K \to \Bmod(\C)^{\circledast}$ over $\Delta^\op$ and the set\footnote{We emphasize that the right hand side is considered as a set by adding the subscript 0} of $\Tens_K^\otimes$-algebras in $\C^\otimes$ over $\Ass$, functorial in $K$. \end{adjustwidth} We refer to ${\Bmod(\C)}^\circledast$ as the Morita pre-\textit{double $\infty$-category} of $\C$.\footnote{This is the same as~\cite[Definition 4.4.3.10]{HA}, except that we do not assume that the tensor product in $\C$ is compatible with geometric realizations (in the sense of~\cite[def.
+3.1.1.18]{HA}).} \end{mydef}

+\begin{rem} For ease of reference, let us note that ~\cref{def:BMod_C_star} relates dotted arrows as in the following diagram: